 \section{CGM data description}

-Continuous Glucose Monitoring (CGM) is thought to be an important component of the future of diabetes management \cite{10.2337/diaspect.21.2.112, 10.2337/dc23-1137}.
-Several studies \cite{doi:10.1056/NEJMoa0805017,https://doi.org/10.1111/imj.13770,Schnell2017,doi:10.1089/dia.2017.0035,Ajjan2017,doi:10.1089/dia.2015.0417,doi:10.1089/dia.2014.0378,doi:10.1089/dia.2012.0079,10.2337/dc18-1444,Ajjan2019,Schnell2017,10.2337/diaspect.21.2.112} have provided evidence that the use of CGM in randomized clinical trials is feasible and can help improve glycemic control.
-CGM data are often analyzed using summaries \cite{battelino2022continuous} (such as the daily or weekly mean), which can result in substantial loss of information and may lead to clinical decisions that do not account for the complexity of the data.
-Indeed, it is possible to have two individuals with similar mean CGM, but with very different profiles \cite{yoo2020time,martens2021making}: one stable around the mean and another with long excursions into the hyper- and hypo-glycemic ranges.
-These two individuals would require different interventions, but would be indistinguishable if data were summarized as the mean CGM.
+Continuous Glucose Monitoring (CGM) is thought to be an important component of the future of diabetes management \citep{10.2337/diaspect.21.2.112, 10.2337/dc23-1137}.
+Several studies \citep{doi:10.1056/NEJMoa0805017,https://doi.org/10.1111/imj.13770,Schnell2017,doi:10.1089/dia.2017.0035,Ajjan2017,doi:10.1089/dia.2015.0417,doi:10.1089/dia.2014.0378,doi:10.1089/dia.2012.0079,10.2337/dc18-1444,Ajjan2019,Schnell2017,10.2337/diaspect.21.2.112} have provided evidence that the use of CGM in randomized clinical trials is feasible and can help improve glycaemic control.
+CGM data are often analyzed using summaries \citep{battelino2022continuous} (such as the daily or weekly mean), which can result in substantial loss of information and may lead to clinical decisions that do not account for the complexity of the data.
+Indeed, it is possible to have two individuals with similar mean CGM, but with very different profiles \citep{yoo2020time,martens2021making}: one stable around the mean and another with long excursions into the hyper- and hypoglycaemic ranges.
+These two individuals would require different interventions, but their summarized data would be indistinguishable.
 Therefore, here we focus on the quantile function over a period of time (e.g., four weeks) which includes information about the mean, standard deviation (variability), and time spent in all CGM ranges.